-For more information on the Fire Report Log and other safety related topics or to view or download a copy of the fire report log, visit the UTHealth Environmental Health & Safety website or contact EHS at 713-500-8100.
+For more information on the Fire Report Log and other safety related topics, visit the UTHealth Environmental Health & Safety website or contact EHS at 713-500-8100.

 Plans for Future Improvements in UT Housing Fire Safety

 - Continue to provide fire safety educational opportunities to UT Housing occupants to increase fire safety awareness. - Explore further methods of protecting SFA from fire hazards.